Josh Donaldson Player Props: Yankees vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.02 team ERA ranks 12th across all MLB pitching staffs.
+- The Cubs have a 3.97 team ERA that ranks 11th across all MLB pitching staffs.

-- The Cubs surrender the fewest home runs in baseball (83 total, one per game).
+- Cubs pitchers combine to surrender 83 home runs (one per game), the fewest in baseball.

 © 2023 Data Skrive.
 All rights reserved.